thequietlife/web-hacking/assets/notes.md

 Wed 16 Aug
 Pentesterlab - working on Authentication

-BSides Perth was over the weekend.
-So good!
+Huge few days.
+SecTalks Perth, QuokkaCon, and BSides Perth

+I also have TCM's Practical Ethical Hacking.
+Will look at that as well

 Tues 22 Aug
 Back to Pentesterlab.
-Working on Authentication
+Working on Authentication (MD5 hash)